XCellR8’s GLP-accredited laboratory provides the first truly animal-free preliminary screen for human acute oral toxicity.

 The AcutoX test is ideal as a rapid, cost-effective early screen in product development and to generate supporting information in a weight-of-evidence approach to safety assessment.

 Acute toxicity describes the adverse effects of a substance that result either from a single exposure or from multiple exposures in a short period of time (usually less than 24 hours).

 Our test is a non-regulatory human cell-based method, using human dermal fibroblasts in animal product-free culture conditions, and assesses cell membrane damage (Neutral Red Uptake method) as an endpoint.
-The output of the test is an IC50 value (time taken to reduce the viability of the cells by 50%) as an in vitro alternative to the traditional animal-based in vivo LD50.
+The output of the test is an IC50 (the dose of cytotoxic compound at which you achieve 50% viability) as an in vitro alternative to the traditional animal-based in vivo LD50.
 A prediction model is used to place test items into predicted GHS classifications for human acute oral toxicity (category 3, 4 or 5).

 It has been internally validated using a panel of 20 well-defined cosmetic ingredients.